-The court will dismiss the case brought before it upon the defendant's motion to dismiss submitted prior to the oral hearing.
+The court will dismiss the lawsuit if the defendant files a timely motion to dismiss.
+If the defendant fails to file a timely motion to dismiss, the court will proceed to hear the merits of the case.
 Also see question 1.3.

 3.4 Under what circumstances can a court address the issue of the jurisdiction and competence of the national arbitral tribunal?
+What is the standard of review in respect of a tribunal's decision as to its own jurisdiction?